 2. What will I get when I join WeBS?

 3. Can I choose which site I would like to count or is the site allocated to me?

 If you have a site in mind then we will aim to allocate this to you but it will depend on whether or not somebody already carries out counts there.
+You can view details of all the available sites by using the "Find vacant sites" button on the left.
 If your chosen site is already counted, we will be able to suggest other site local to you as an alternative.

 4. Can you set up a new site for me?